chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 Parameter file
 ---------------

 We explain every part of this prm file in detail.
 In each section of the parameter file, we describe relevant parameters.
 The omitted parameters are only user preference parameters and do not impact the simulation results.
-For more detail on these parameter we suggest visiting the `parameters section <../../../parameters.rst>`_.
+For more detail on these parameter we suggest visiting the :doc:`../../../parameters/parameters`.

 Simulation and IO Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~